 The position regarding the tax-free treatment of the Subscription Right distribution is not binding on the IRS, or the courts.
 If this position is finally determined by the IRS or a court to be incorrect, whether because, contrary to our expectations, distributions of cash or property (other than stock or rights to acquire stock) are made with respect to our common stock, options or warrants, because the issuance of the Subscription Rights is a "disproportionate distribution" or otherwise, the fair market value of the Subscription Rights would be taxable to U.S. holders of our common stock as a dividend to the extent of the U.S. holder's pro rata share of our current and accumulated earnings and profits, if any, with any excess being treated as a return of capital to the extent thereof and then as capital gain.
 Although no assurance can be given, the Company anticipates that it will not have current and accumulated earnings and profits through the end of 2019.
-Further, if the position regarding the tax-free treatment of the Subscription Rights distribution is incorrect, the treatment of holders of participating warrants is not clear, and it may differ from, and may be more adverse than, the treatment of the Subscription Rights distribution to the holders of common stock.
+Further, if the position regarding the tax-free treatment of the Subscription Rights distribution Rights distribution and may be more adverse than, the treatment of the Subscription Rights distribution to the holders of common stock.